 The pharmaceutical sector has consistently been under close scrutiny by the Board.
-So far, both allegations of anti-competitive agreements (article 4) and abuse of dominance (article 6) have been investigated.
+So far the Board has conducted 9 investigations against wholesalers and suppliers over allegations of anti-competitive agreements (article 4) and abuse of dominance (article 6).
 That said, the number of investigations and amount of fines remain relatively low compared to other sectors such as telecommunications, construction materials, automotive, the banking industry, etc. It is fair to say that the focus of the Authority has been more on the medical consumables and medical devices sectors.

-21 To what extent are technology licensing agreements considered anticompetitive?
+21 To what extent are technology licensing agreements considered anti-competitive?

 The answer to this question depends heavily on whether the technology licensing agreement in question benefits from Communiqué No. 2008/2.
 Communiqué No. 2008/2 is akin to and closely modelled on the Commission Regulation (EC) No. 772/2004 of 27 April 2004 on the application of article 101(3) of the Treaty to categories of technology transfer agreements.
 Accordingly, factors such as the market shares of the parties (30 per cent for competitors and 40 per cent for non-competitors), contents of the agreement, competition between the parties, etc, would be essential in assessing whether the agreement is anti-competitive.
-Hard-core restrictions in technology licensing agreements such as price fixing or maintenance, restriction of output, market or territory-sharing are considered anti-competitive.
+Hard-core restrictions in technology licensing agreements such as price fixing or maintenance, restriction of output, market or territory-sharing are considered anticompetitive.
 Communiqué No. 2008/2 exempts a broader range of restrictive provisions, if the agreement is between non-competitors.